d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Code Completion
 ───────────────

-  `sweeprolog-mode' empowers Emacs’s standard `completion-at-point' command, bound by default to `C-M-i' and `M-TAB', with context-aware completion for Prolog terms.
-For background about completion-at-point in Emacs, see [Symbol Completion] in the Emacs manual.
+  In Emacs, major modes for different programming languages provide in-buffer code completion via a standard generic command called `completion-at-point' ([Symbol Completion]).
+This command is normally bound to `C-M-i' and `M-TAB'.
+Sweep extends and empowers `completion-at-point' with context-aware completion for Prolog code in Prolog buffers.

-  Sweep provides the following Prolog-specific completion facilities:
+  When providing candidates for in-buffer completion, Sweep takes into account the code surrounding the cursor to determine what kind of completion makes most sense:

   Variable name completion
         If the text before point can be completed to one or more